 Power to the Tech

-Micro credentialing software is the underpinning foundation when offering a range of subjects.
-It enables learners to access materials and resources and keep track of their progress, and provides a full view for educators into the student journey.
+An Interoperable EdTech ecosystem is the underpinning foundation when offering a range of micro-credentials.
+Interoperability enables learners to access materials and assessments and keep track of their progress, and provides a full view for educators into the student journey.
 Because micro-credentials stack together, it’s important the the software seamlessly integrates with an institution’s other tools, like LMSs and Student Information Systems.
 This is achieved through open interoperability standards.
 When interoperability is at the center of an EdTech ecosystem, institutions can ensure all learners and institutions get the choice, cost savings and data privacy they deserve.

 Micro-credentials offer enormous benefits for both the learner and the educational setting providing them.
-For the institution, they can amplify visibility, enhance reputation and reach a global audience.
+For the institution, they can amplify visibility, enhance reputation and reach a global audience which can help improve student enrollment rates.
 They can enable a higher education setting to respond to both the labor markets and the students’ needs.
 For the student, they allow the opportunity to gain further knowledge in a niche area and bring them together with like-minded individuals and top teaching talent, irrespective of their location.

 Needless to say, robust micro-credentialing software provides the utmost flexibility to the learner and even the educational setting itself.
 Many credentials can be stand-alone e-learning courses or even filmed from live lectures.
 In addition, micro-credentials offer a way to increase their skill set around their current lifestyle and learning style for a prospective student.
 Whether that’s fitting around a full-time job or managing a family, micro credentials offer a reroute back into education for those that may have experienced a gap in their learning.